semidark/kicli/docs/configuration.md

 ## Secrets and API Keys

-**It’s strongly recommended to provide your API keys via environment variables** rather than storing them in `config.yaml`.
+**It's strongly recommended to provide your API keys via environment variables** rather than storing them in `config.yaml`.
 For example:

 ```sh